adityark04/Linkedin-Post-Optimizer/README.md

 # LinkedIn Post Optimizer

 An AI-powered tool to help users generate and revise engaging, effective LinkedIn posts.
-This application leverages the Google Gemini API for content generation and Retrieval-Augmented Generation (RAG) to learn your unique posting style.
-It also includes real-time analysis to provide instant feedback on post quality and safety.
+This application runs entirely in your browser, using local AI models for content generation and Retrieval-Augmented Generation (RAG) to learn your unique posting style.
+It also includes real-time analysis to provide instant feedback on post quality and safety, all while keeping your data private.

 ## ✨ Features

 *   **AI Post Generation**: Create compelling posts from simple prompts (goal, details, tone).
-*   **Style Library (RAG)**: Teach the AI your personal writing style by adding your successful posts to a knowledge base.
+*   **Style Library (RAG)**: Teach the AI your personal writing style by adding your successful posts to a local knowledge base.
 *   **AI-Powered Revision**: Revise existing drafts to improve clarity, engagement, and professionalism, complete with an AI-generated quality score.
-*   **Hashtag Suggestions**: Generate relevant and trending hashtags for your content.
+*   **Hashtag & Keyword Suggestions**: Generate relevant and trending hashtags and keywords for your content.
-*   **Real-time Engagement Prediction**: Get instant feedback on your draft's potential for engagement based on a simulated deep learning model.
+*   **Real-time Engagement Prediction**: Get instant feedback on your draft's potential for engagement based on a custom deep learning model.
 *   **Content Safety Analysis**: A client-side toxicity model checks your content in real-time to ensure professionalism.
+*   **Privacy-First**: All processing happens on your device.
+Your data is never sent to a server.

 ## 🛠️ Tech Stack

 *   **Frontend**: React, TypeScript, Tailwind CSS
-*   **AI / Machine Learning**:
+*   **AI / Machine Learning (In-Browser)**:
-    *   **Google Gemini API (`gemini-2.5-flash`)**: For post generation, revision, and RAG.
-    *   **Google Embedding Models (`text-embedding-004`)**: For creating vector representations of text for RAG.
+    *   **Transformers.js (`@xenova/transformers`)**: For running state-of-the-art LLMs (`LaMini-Flan-T5-77M`) and embedding models (`all-MiniLM-L6-v2`) directly in the browser.
+    *   **TensorFlow.js**: For running the custom-trained engagement prediction model client-side.
-    *   **TensorFlow.js & Toxicity Model**: For client-side content safety analysis.
+    *   **TensorFlow.js Toxicity Model**: For client-side content safety analysis.
+*   **Model Training (Optional)**:
-    *   **TensorFlow & Keras (Python)**: For training the custom engagement prediction model.
+    *   **Python, TensorFlow & Keras**: For training the custom engagement prediction model.
 *   **Build Tool**: Vite

 ## 🚀 Getting Started: Frontend Application

 Follow these instructions to set up and run the React application on your local machine.
+No API keys are needed!

 ### Prerequisites

 *   **Node.js**: Make sure you have Node.js (version 18 or higher) and npm installed.
 You can download it from [nodejs.org](https://nodejs.org/).
-*   **Gemini API Key**: You need an API key from Google AI Studio.
-You can get one [here](https://aistudio.google.com/app/apikey).

 ### Local Setup & Installation